CIRDI’s board oversees strategic direction, reviews activities and approves annual budgets. The members are:

 - Priya Bala-Miller, Associate Director, Partnerships & Program Development

 The academic directorate participates on the executive committee and provides advice on implementing the Institute’s applied research and education/training mandate.

-- Nadja Kunz, assistant professor, Liu Institute for Global Issues & Norman B Keevil Mining Engineering, UBC
+- Nadja Kunz (Chair), Assistant Professor, School of Public Policy and Global Affairs & Norman B Keevil Mining Engineering, UBC

 Finance and Audit Committee